What Is Gut Health? Experts Explain Why It’s Important—and How to Improve It

 But what is gut health, exactly, and how can our daily habits best support it?
 Read on for guidance from doctors and registered dietitians so you can fuel, move, and recover in ways that help you build and bolster your good gut bacteria.

-What Is the Gut, and What Does It Consist Of?
+Wait, What Is the Gut, Again?

 When you think of your gut, you might first think of your stomach, small intestine, and large intestine.
 Aside from those important digestive organs, trillions of microorganisms make up your gut and play key roles throughout the body.

 When talking about all things gut health, many tend to use the terms “microbiota” and “microbiome” interchangeably.
-But technically, they’re two different things, explains Desiree Nielsen, RD, a Vancouver, Canada-based registered dietitian and the author of Good for Your Gut
+But technically, they’re two different things, explains Desiree Nielsen, RD, a Vancouver, Canada-based registered dietitian and the author of Good for Your Gut.

-• Microbiota (aka “tiny life”) are the actual microbes living in us and on us.
+Microbiota (aka “tiny life”) are the actual microbes living in us and on us.
 The microbiota is mostly bacteria; however, viruses, archaea, and fungi are also all part of a normal and healthy microbiota, Nielsen says.

-• Microbiome (colloquially, our “gut”) is the community of microbiota and their ecosystem within our esophagus, stomach, small intestines, and large intestines.
+Microbiome (colloquially, our “gut”) is the community of microbiota and their ecosystem within our esophagus, stomach, small intestines, and large intestines.
 It’s nearly impossible to quantify this, but researchers believe we have somewhere around 100 trillion microbiota in our gut.
 “There are more bacterial cells in the gut microbiome than human cells in the body,” Dr. Boxer says.

+What happens in the gut doesn’t stay in the gut, though.
 “Our microbiome is constantly adapting to its environment: our bodies,” Nielsen says.
 “Our stress levels, cycles of sleeping and eating, as well as medications and disease states, all influence which bacteria can survive in our gut.
 Some of these factors are out of our control, but for many of us, the foods we choose to eat are well within our ability to change…making nutrition a great option for helping to shape a healthy gut microbiome.”

-Why Is Gut Health Important for Your Well-Being?
+Why Is Gut Health Important for Your Wellbeing?

 Immunity